 How long will this project take to complete?

-- Construction will be conducted in two phases and is anticipated to be completed in four years by 2022.
+- Construction will be conducted in two phases and is anticipated to be completed in six years by December 2023.